 1. Ticks are presumably the most perilous of all parasites.
 If the tick is not removed, the dog will scratch it until it disposes of the tick.
 During this process, the dog can get a bald patch from all the scratching, which can likewise effectively get contaminated.

 2. Fleas are more common in warmer months and can be caught from different mutts or torpid bug eggs on carpets and bedding.
 Your canine will be irritated and will frequently attempt to scratch and chomp itself to give alleviation.
 All scratching and gnawing can make the canine lose hair and can prompt bald patches if not treated.
+Luckily, flea prevention and treatment is fairly simple if done correctly.

 3. Lice cause the skin to tingle as well as cause skin allergies, which may then prompt canine dog hair loss.
 This little parasite can cause massive inconvenience for your canine and due to the consistent scratching, your pooch can lose hair and its skin can get contaminated.